Estes Industries: Estes number coding

 Each rocket engine has a code printed upon the outer jacket.
 This code is defined by the National Association of Rocketry (NAR).
 An example of one such code is A8-3.

 The capital letter (e.g., A) indicates total impulse produced by the engine.
 Each succeeding letter represents a power range with maximum total impulse twice the impulse of the previous letter.
 (Example: A single C engine can produce anywhere from 5.01 to 10 newton-seconds of impulse, a G engine 80.1 to 160 newton-seconds.)
-Anything over a G engine is considered high power model rocketry.
+Model rockets are considered using motors up to a D engine.
+Mid-power rockets use engines from E to G. Anything over a G engine is considered high power rocketry.

 The first number (e.g., 8) specifies that engine's average thrust in newtons or the average push exerted by the engine.
 Thus a B6-0 and a C6-0 will both produce the same average thrust of 6 newtons, but the C6-0, having twice the total impulse, will fire for twice as long.
 The rocket engines produce maximum thrust shortly after ignition and thrust declines to a steady-state which is maintained for up to 2.5 seconds prior to burnout.

 The final number (e.g., 3) indicates the delay between the thrust and the ejection charge, in seconds.
 Engines with a delay of zero are typically used as booster engines in multi-stage rockets and there is no ejection charge.
 In this case, the burning propellant ruptures through the top and hot bits of propellant enter the nozzle of the upper stage engine, thus igniting that engine and forcing the booster assembly away, hopefully to tumble safely to earth.